-- Divide the large group into small groups or pairs so that each of the seven personal challenges can be addressed separately. - Distribute art materials and have each group create a poster advocating one of the personal challenges. - When finished have the groups share their work with the large group.
+- Divide the class into small groups or pairs so that each of the seven personal challenges can be addressed separately. - Distribute art materials and have each group create a poster advocating one of the personal challenges. - When finished have the groups share their work with the rest of the class. - ▶ Hang the posters in the classroom for the class to enjoy and remember the lesson.